 We undertake our study with low-income workers engaged in small-scale manufacturing in Odisha, India.
-In this area, laborers work in agriculture during peak planting and harvesting periods, which comprise about 4 to 6 months of the year.
-In the remaining lean agricultural months, they typically seek short-term contract employment in non-agricultural jobs, such as manufacturing and construction.
-These jobs are of short duration-with the modal job lasting one day, and lengths typically ranging from one day to a couple of weeks (Breza, Kaur and Shamdasani, 2021).
+In this area, laborers work in agriculture during peak planting and harvesting periods, which take up about four to six months of the year.
+In the remaining lean agricultural months, they typically seek short-term contract employment in nonagricultural jobs, such as manufacturing and construction.
+These jobs are of short duration-with the modal job lasting one day, and lengths typically ranging from one day to a couple of weeks (Breza, Kaur, and Shamdasani 2021).
 Contract jobs may pay wages daily, at interim intervals, or as a lump sum at the end of the contract period.
-During lean months, jobs are not easy to find and employment rates are low, with workers finding wage employment only 1.9 days per week on average (Table I Panel A, Col. 1).
-Combined with intermittent employment, this leads to low and variable income in lean months, the time of our experiment.
-Consequently, workers report high levels of financial constraints, especially those who are dependent on wage labor for their primary earnings (i.e., who own little or no farmland).
+During lean months, jobs are not easy to find and employment rates are low, with